David Llewellyn (British politician)

-Sir David Treharne Llewellyn (17 January 1916 – 9 August 1992), was a British Conservative politician and junior minister.
+Sir David Treharne Llewellyn (17 January 1916 – 9 August 1992) was a British Conservative politician and junior minister.

 Early life

 Llewellyn was the son of the Welsh industrialist Sir David Llewellyn, 1st Baronet.
 Sir Rhys and Sir Harry Llewellyn were his elder brothers.

-He was educated at Eton College and graduated from Trinity College, Cambridge in 1938 with a Bachelor of Arts.
+He was educated at Eton College and Trinity College, Cambridge, graduating in 1938 with a Bachelor of Arts.